 feeding a species-appropriate diet

-Yes, the scruffies (and the not-so-scruffy Aslan) are real carnivores … and as such, they have been thriving on a natural diet for years.
+Yes, the scruffies (and the not-so-scruffy Mirabelle Rufflebottoms) are real carnivores … and as such, they have been thriving on a natural diet for years.

-With a limited schedule these days and feeling as though I’m spinning my wheels by repeating myself to one ‘newbie’ after the next, I decided to take a few hours out of my busy day to compile a list of links and books to get people started.
+With a limited schedule these days and feeling as though I’m spinning my wheels by repeating myself with the same introductory information over and over again, I decided to some time out of my busy day to compile a list of links and books to get people started.

 This is by no means a complete list, but it’s a start.
 If you find an awesome raw-feeding site out there or have one of your own, send me the link or add a comment below, and I will likely add it to this list.